sachingsachin/cucumber-tutorial/tutorial-3/README.md

 Each of your step-definition and the scenario is considered a test in itself !

-It might be a surprise for people coming from Junit or other backhrounds.
+It might be a surprise for people coming from Junit or other backgrounds.

 Even the steps correspodning to `Given` statements are considered a test and their count is included in the final count.

 Personally, I think this is a bit of a mis-representation because I am not really testing anything with the `Given` statements and several `And` statements.
 But that is how it is.
+And in the next tutorial, you will see why that is so.